kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 The pitch centre at factory ride hight creates a vertical moment arm 425 mm in length and a longitudinal moment arm of 1306 mm.
 As the vehicle is lowered, both the vertical and longitudinal moment arms decrease in length.
-This suggests that the platform becomes less sensitive to longitudinal braking and jacking forces as the ride height is reduced.
+This suggests the platform becomes less sensitive to longitudinal braking and jacking forces as the ride height is reduced.
 However, a force analysis is required to confirm this statement.

 ## Final comments

-Longitudinal dynamics are an important consideration in high-speed vehicle maneuvering.
-During high performance driving scenarios like on a controlled road course, braking is a regular occurrence and precedes the cornering event.
+Longitudinal dynamics are an important consideration.
+Braking is a regular occurrence on any road course and is important because it precedes corner entry.
 Those with large aerodynamic packages must recognize that the effectiveness of the aerodynamic elements are contingent on the ability to control the platform.